harim1206/3345/README.md

 - Studebakerhawk
 - ghood

 It will take a moment for the discogs collection to load.
-Once loaded, try clicking a release (a table row), which will expand to show its track details, and available youtube links.
-The youtube links can be clicked to load.
+Once loaded, click a release (a table row), which will display its track details, and available youtube links.
+Click a youtube link to switch video.

 You can save a youtube link to a playlist by using the playlist dropdown next to it.